withastro/astro/GOVERNANCE.md

 #### Privileges

 - New role on [Discord](https://astro.build/chat): `@contributor`
-- Invitation to the private #contributors channel on Discord.
 - New name color on Discord: **light blue**.
 - Invitations to contributor-only events, sticker drops, and the occasional swag drop.